 While other factors like color gamut and coverage are important, the panel’s building quality – which directly affects pricing – has an even greater influence on the IPS’ quality differences.

 As a result, because this monitor is a bit more expensive than the norm, they had the room to increase the panel quality a little bit.
-And so they did, leaving the IPS glowing subtly and greatly enhancing the accuracy, allowing this monitor to shine with its rich visuals.
+And so they did, leaving the IPS glowing subtly and greatly enhancing the accuracy, allowing this monitor to shine with its rich colors.

 Returning to the screen’s brightness ratio, they thankfully chose not to skimp on this critical aspect.
 They increased the potential buyers of this monitor even more by adding 400 nits to the screen, which is now one of the best brightness ratios for displays.